hailelagi/zippy/README.md

 # zippy

-yet another FUSE filesystem see also: https://github.com/google/mount-zip, mounts a zip archive as a read only filesystem.
+yet another FUSE filesystem, mounts a zip archive as a read only filesystem.

-## usage

-`fuse-zip <flag> zip-file [mount-point]`